-- In its standard model with screw plug, service connector X10 is not permitted for use in hazardous areas. - ▶ For mounting of the screw plug of the service connector X10, it must be observed that the gasket and the threads of the screw plug as well as the threads in the electronic housing of the valve are not damaged. - In case of damage to the screw plug of the service connector or the thread in the electronic housing, the valve must not be operated in hazardous areas. - Tightening torque screw plug: ⇒ Chap.
-"3.1.2 Representative depiction of the valve", page 17
+- ▶ In the standard model with a screw plug, the service connector X10 is not permitted for use in hazardous area. - ▶ When mounting the screw plug of the service connector X10, it must be observed that the gasket and the thread of the screw plug as well as the thread in the electronic housing of the valve are not damaged. - ► In case of damage to the screw plug for the service connector or the threads in the electronic housing, the valve must not be operated in an hazardous area. - ► Tightening torque for screw plug: ⇒ Chap.
+"3.1.2 Representative depiction of the valve", page 18

-For the standard model of the valve, the service interface is not suitable for use in hazardous areas.
+For the standard model of the valve, the service interface is not suitable for use in hazardous area.
 On request, the service interface is available in an explosion-proof model.